- Summer Camp

 Our program has a unique dual focus- service to the community and personal impact on the lives and values of the students.
 The YMCA Reads!
 Program is staffed by volunteer students and adults who take on the role as reading tutor.
 They encourage students to enjoy READING.

-In July of 2005, the Florida Alliance of YMCAs initiated the YMCA READS!
+In July of 2005, the Florida State Alliance of YMCAs initiated the YMCA READS!
 Program, created to improve reading abilities among students in low income areas.
 The program serves kindergarten through third grade students.
+To learn more about the Florida State Alliance of YMCAs please visit www.floridaymcas.org/

-Students are chosen for participation by using scores on the DIBELS Reading Assessment and prior academic performance as primary selection criteria.
+Students are chosen for participation by using scores i-Ready and prior academic performance as primary selection criteria.
 Final selection of students will be made based on the recommendations of the school principal, teacher and reading specialist.
 Confirmed participants will receive no cost child care through the YMCA After School Care Program and two one-hour tutoring sessions per week.
 The tutoring is conducted by trained volunteers and occurs on a one to one or one to two basis.

 The After School KidzLit Curriculum Guide is used to teach the character building exercises for YMCA READS!
 And which are an integral part of YMCA core values training.
 The SIPPS (Systematic Instruction in Phoneme Awareness, Phonics and Sight Words) curriculum is used as instructional material to guide learning.
 Additional activities may be designed in cooperation with school reading coaches, teachers and the YMCA READS!
 Coordinator.
 All curriculum will be secular, neutral and non-ideological in nature, as specified in grant guidelines.

-The goals of the YMCA READS! program are to improve participants’ academic development and performance, to increase the number of students scoring at Level 3 or higher on FCAT by the third grade and increase scores on the DIBELS Reading Assessment Test (DIBELS).
+The goals of the YMCA READS! program are to improve participants’ academic development and performance, to increase the number of students scoring higher on the Florida Standard Assessments (FSA) by the third grade and increase scores on the i-Ready Assessment.
 In cooperation with the YMCA After School Program, secondary desired outcomes are to reduce number of behavior referrals and suspensions, improve school attendance, improve attitude toward school, improve homework and class exercise abilities and overall attitudes and behaviors regarding healthy lifestyle choices.

 Current Indicators of Success:

-As of May 2010, 90% of the students enrolled in our YMCA READS! programs showed some improvement in the FAIR assessments, in the Fall, Winter and Spring.
+As of May 2013, 97% of the students enrolled in our YMCA READS! programs showed some improvement in i-Ready assessments, in the Fall, Winter and Spring.
 Parent surveys show 100% results in terms of self esteem in reading.
 In addition, school issued behavior referrals have decreased 75% since the program’s inception.

 For further information about this unique program or to volunteer, please contact our YMCA READS!
 Director at: